Not what I was expecting

 For example, Nate doesn't seem to recognize the term 'par-tay'.
 Correct me if I'm wrong, but didn't a decent portion of X-man take place in New York?
 One that looked (and sounded) a hell of a lot like Earth-616 New York?
 How would he not recognize that?

-Secondly, Doug seems to have suddenly become a fount of wisdom of sorts.
+Secondly, Doug seems to have suddenly become a font of wisdom of sorts.
 Looking back on how he's been portrayed since the beginning of the New Mutants title, this is...well, very new.
 It feels like the writer is trying to make him seem almost robotic, which, arguably, could make sense.

 What I found particularly strange is the fact that Sunspot is cycling back into his 'I have money!
 Lots of it!' phase again.
 Didn't he grow out of that at some point?